React Media: History

+On January 26, 2016, FBE announced they would license and trademark their existing React series and let creators create their own "React" content.
+In particular, FBE applied to trademark, among other terms, the word "react", which is used in the title of many other YouTube videos unrelated to FBE's YouTube channel.
+The announcement was met with a backlash from some of their viewers and fellow YouTube content creators, many of whom believed FBE was attempting to prohibit the creation of reaction videos by people unaffiliated with their channel.
+In response, the company promised they would "not be trying to take revenue from other types of reaction videos, and will not be copyright-striking".

+There were also reports that another YouTube channel had produced Seniors React videos just prior to FBE's Elders React series.
+The backlash led to a dramatic drop in subscribers, with upwards of 675,000 accounts collectively unsubscribing from the React and FBE channels in protest as of February 22, 2016.
+On February 1, 2016, FBE stated they had rescinded all React trademarks and trademark applications, discontinued the React World program, and released all previous Content ID claims.
+FBE removed their original React World announcement video, and their update video, which addressed the initial backlash.

 Marc Hustvedt joined FBE as CEO in July 2018, coming from the New York-based digital brand Above Average.
 Prior to Above Average, Hustvedt was co-founder and CEO of Supergravity Pictures, a digital-first entertainment studio and distributor that was later acquired by Gunpowder & Sky.
-From 2011 to 2013, he was head of entertainment at Chill, a short-lived premium online video destination whose backers included WME.
 Hustvedt also is a co-founder of trade publication Tubefilter and the Streamy Awards.

-At the start of the year 2019, FBE acquired Officially Pinned, an upstart that creates collectible pins in collaboration with top creators such as Shane Dawson, DangMattSmith, Danny Casale, jennxpenn and many more.
+At the start of 2019, FBE acquired Officially Pinned, an upstart that creates collectible pins in collaboration with content creators.
 Officially Pinned gets certified approval from creators and rights-holding partners to vend the pins and works directly with the parties involved to collaborate on the designs—hence the "official" part of the name.
 Disney pin-trading culture inspired Officially Pinned.
+As of May 2019, their main channel had more than 19 million subscribers and 7.8 billion video views.

-FBE partnered with the interactive video company Eko in July 2019 to produce 12-plus interactive TV pilots that consist of scripted and unscripted formats and game shows and socially driven experiences with the potential to turn them into full series.
+FBE partnered with the interactive video company Eko in July 2019 to produce 12-plus interactive TV pilots that consist of scripted and unscripted formats and game shows and socially driven experiences.
 Eko and FBE teamed up on the production of Epic Night, a four-episode branching-narrative series about a college-party adventure.
 For the Eko partnership, FBE established an Interactive Content Lab to expand the studio's interactive storytelling capabilities by developing, funding and shopping new formats.